Architecture, Product & Environment

 @peachy_green_

-One of the #hasouthhouse shots from handover early in the year, showing the stairway to the main bedroom.
+One of the #haayrhouse shots from handover early in the year, showing the stairway to the main bedroom.

 The 5m wide constraints of a row house generally result in unexpected opportunities to create a sense of space.
 Out of necessity each function borrows from the next and that interface is where interesting and useful spaces can be created.